Passport Canada

-Passport Canada was an independent, special operating agency of the Government of Canada with bureaucratic oversight provided through Foreign Affairs and International Trade Canada.
-Formerly known as the Passport Office prior to June 2006, Passport Canada was responsible for issuing, revoking, withholding, and recovering Canadian passports, and it was the sole issuer of them (except for emergency and temporary passports that may be issued by a Canadian mission abroad).
+Passport Canada (known as the Passport Office prior to June 2006) was an independent, special operating agency of the Government of Canada with bureaucratic oversight provided through Foreign Affairs and International Trade Canada.
+Passport Canada was responsible for issuing, revoking, withholding, and recovering Canadian passports, and it was the sole issuer of them (except for emergency and temporary passports that may be issued by a Canadian mission abroad).

 The agency operated under the auspices of the Canadian Passport Order which defined the agency.
-Due to its status as a special operating agency, Passport Canada was financed through the fees collected for issuing passports and other travel documents.
+Due to its status as a special operating agency, Passport Canada was financed solely through the fees collected for issuing passports and other travel documents.
 It did not receive direct funding from the federal government.

-Passport Canada became defunct on 1 July 2013, after the amended Canadian Passport Order came into effect.
-Immigration, Refugees and Citizenship Canada replaced Passport Canada as the passport issuing authority on that date.
-Employment and Social Development Canada, through Service Canada, is responsible for the delivery of the passport program on behalf of Immigration, Refugees and Citizenship Canada.
+Passport Canada became defunct on 1 July 2013, after the amended Canadian Passport Order came into effect replacing Passport Canada with Immigration, Refugees and Citizenship Canada (IRCC) as the passport issuing authority on that date.
+Employment and Social Development Canada (ESDC), through Service Canada, is responsible for the delivery of the passport program on behalf of IRCC.
 Service Canada delivers in-person passport services in passport offices and at Service Canada Centres in Canada.